tonethar/IGME-230-GDD-Spring-2018/notes/canvas-sprites-2.md

 gasVehicle.cylinders = 4;
 gasVehicle.fuelCapacity = 12;

-console.log(gasVehicle.cylinders); 	// .cylinders is "own" property
-gasVehicle.move(); 			// .move() is in the prototype console.log(gasVehicle.valueOf()); 	// .valueOf() is in the prototype's prototype
+// call properties and methods on the `gasVehicle` object console.log(gasVehicle.cylinders); 	// .cylinders is "own" property gasVehicle.move(); 			// .move() is in the prototype console.log(gasVehicle.valueOf()); 	// .valueOf() is in the prototype's prototype